Fields represent values extracted from record detail pages or values added by the ORA user.

 Editing Field Values

-ORA will refresh the Control Panel after updating the field value.
+ORA will refresh the Control Panel after updating the Field value.
+The User Field Styles will be applied to the row whose value you edited.
 Any values you enter will persist until you refresh the page.
 You may refresh the Control Panel without losing your changes.

 If you cancel the prompt, ORA will not change the existing value.